 There are many places you can stop on the way and get to know Costa Rica a bit better.
 You can take the Pan-American highway (highway 1) and do an overnight stop in the Valle de Los Santos.
 There, you can visit the Parque Nacional Los Quetzales or visit a trout farm and enjoy the rainforest.
 Don’t forget to stop at Los Chespiritos for a “tipico” lunch on the Cerro de la Muerte.
 Bring a sweater because it can get quite cold up there.

 You can also take highway 27 to the coastal highway – Route 34 – and stop on the way for a good time in Manuel Antonio, Dominical, or Ojochal.
 In case you feel like looking at property in Dominical, let us know.

 How to purchase

-It is pretty easy to make you appliance purchase in Costa Rica, when you go to the Golfito Tax Free Zone.
+It is pretty easy to make your appliance purchase in Costa Rica when you go to the Golfito Tax-Free Zone.

 1. You need to be a citizen or a resident.
 If you’re a perpetual tourist, they will not allow you to purchase.

 2. You need to bring your passport AND your cedula or Cedula de Residencia.

 3. You have to purchase, ONE DAY BEFORE, well before 3:00 pm, a TAC – Tarjeta de Autorización de Compras – in the Free Zone office close to the entrance.
 The TAC is free of any cost.
 Purchase hours of TAC Tuesday – Saturday 8:00 am – 8:00 pm and Monday 1:00 pm – 8:00, but check here before you make the drive, in case you hit some Tico holiday.